dekoki/finance-tracker/README.md

 This is the finance tracker app form the Complete Ruby on Rails Developer course

-Next video to follow: 171 Errors and refactoring
+Next video to follow: 185 Font Awesome in Rails

 - Build form